MaxKoll/LatexIt/README.md

 ## Build

-This extension is provided as a set of files.
-Run make to build a working xpi.
+Required package: `jq`

+Clone the repository or download the code as ZIP file, then run `make` in the root directory to build a working XPI.

 ## Known issues